Skip to main content

 Advanced

-Use templates as an escape hatch, when standard inheritance as insufficient.
-Atmos supports Go templates in stack manifests and functions to customize Stack configurations prior to interpreting them as YAML.
+Use templates as an escape hatch, when standard inheritance or Atmos Functions are insufficient.
+Atmos supports Go templates in stack manifests and functions to customize Stack configurations.

 Enable Templating